75 of the Craziest Facts About McDonald’s

 Mixed-sex groups affect eating behaviors

 Scientists studying McDonald’s patrons found that female diners ate less when they were eating in mixed-sex groups rather than in same-sex groups, while male diners ate more in mixed-sex groups than in pairs, according to a study published in the Journal of Health Psychology.
+This is why you should always ask for your McDonald’s receipt.

 It has a huge social media following